trek-view/basecamp/_posts/2022-06-10-calculating-heading-of-gopro-video-using-gpmf-part-3.md

 ## Is dynamic yaw adjustment only useful for World Lock mode?

-Unlike pitch and roll adjustments (that I will talk about next week), yaw is more of a creative option.

 When World Lock mode is not used, yaw=0 will always be the direction the front lens is facing.

-99% of the time this is fine.
+Many smoothing algorithms that stabilise the footage, for example GoPro's Hypersmooth, use yaw (`z`), roll (`y`), and pitch (`x`) as inputs.
+Having the whole panorama available means these algorithms can take advantage of these three planes combined to create the smoothest visual output.

-The other use-case for dynamic yaw adjustment in non-World Lock modes is target fixation.
+The other main use-case for dynamic yaw adjustment in non-World Lock modes is target fixation, a technique that is becoming increasingly popular.

 For example, lets say in my video I wanted the camera to stay fixed on a car as I moved.